What could have caused the plane crash that reportedly killed Wagner warlord Yevgeny Prigozhin? | KRDO

 The bodies of eight people have been found at the crash site, according to Russian state media.
 The official state news agency TASS reported the plane “burned up” on impact.
 It had been in the air for about half an hour.

+After the plane fell from the sky, residents told the state media outlet that a black cloud was visible.
+Lyudmila Osypova told RIA Novosti that “a neighbor ran up to me, her hands were shaking.
+When we got to the window, I saw only one mushroom cloud, like a black cloud.”

+The woman clarified that she did not see the moment of the crash with her own eyes, but the neighbor claimed that she had.
+“She said that it was terrifying.
+There was a loud bang, then she turned her head to look and the whole plane was in sparkles of fire, it was all lit up.
+Said they saw it caught fire and began to fall,” Osypova added.

 It’s not yet clear what caused the plane to crash.
-Russian authorities said they are investigating and conducting search operations.
+Russian authorities said they were investigating and conducting search operations.

 “It’s coming down quickly in a spin, and it’s trailing a lot of smoke.
 So, this is an aircraft that was on fire.
 And it looks like some structural pieces, aerodynamic surfaces, were missing,” veteran science and aerospace reporter Miles O’Brien told CNN after reviewing footage of the plane’s fall.

-“An aircraft like this … they just don’t catastrophically drop out of the sky without something very unusual happening,” he added.
+“An aircraft like this … they just don’t catastrophically drop out of the sky without something very unusual happening,” he said.

 David Soucie, a former safety inspector with the US Federal Aviation Administration, echoed this possibility, saying the plane’s fall looked like it had only one wing left.